chrisimmel/calliope/docs/building.md

 ```

 Postgres
-To get to bash in postgres container:
+To get to bash in the postgres container:
 ```
 docker-compose exec postgres /bin/bash
 ```

-From bash in postgres container:
+From bash in the postgres container:
 ```
 psql -U postgres
 ```